HYBRIDMIND: Meta Selection of Natural Language and Symbolic Language for Enhanced LLM Reasoning: Method

-\begin{itemize}[left=0cm, itemsep=0.5pt] \item CoT: The LLM tackles the problem by generating a step-by-step breakdown of the reasoning process in natural language, guiding toward the solution. \item PAL: The LLM is instructed to develop a Python program with annotated comments, ensuring that the solution can be derived by executing the code. \item CodeNL: The LLM first writes a solution in Python code, then step-by-step analyzes the problem based on the code and its executed results in natural language to obtain the final answer. \item NLCode: The LLM starts by constructing a thorough reasoning path in natural language, followed by translating it into Python code, running the code, and determining the solution from the output. \end{itemize}
+We consider four fundamental approaches involving reasoning with natural language and symbolic language.
+Natural Language (NL), Symbolic Language (SL), SymbolNL, and NLSymbol. \paragraph{NL.} The LLM tackles the problem by generating a step-by-step breakdown of the reasoning process in natural language, guiding toward the solution. \paragraph{SL.} The LLM is instructed to generate a symbolic language solution or symbolic form of the problem and it will be executed to arrive at the final solution. \paragraph{SymbolNL.} SymbolNL is a two-stage method.
+In the first stage, the LLM is prompted to write a solution in symbolic language or converts the problem into symbolic language.
+In the second stage, the LLM step-by-step analyzes the problem in natural language based on the symbolic form to obtain the final answer. \paragraph{NLSymbol.} NLSymbol is also a two-stage method.
+The LLM first generates a natural language solution or hints for solving the problem.
+Then the output will be used to generate symbolic language for solving the problem.

-The CodeNL approach emphasizes the importance of analyzing the code's execution through natural language reasoning, allowing for corrections and insights even if the initial code has errors.
-In contrast, NLCode starts with a natural language outline to clarify the problem before writing the code, which enhances the likelihood of successful implementation.
-Together, these new methods leverage both reasoning forms to improve problem-solving effectiveness.
+The SymbolNL approach emphasizes the importance of analyzing the code's execution through natural language reasoning, allowing for corrections and insights even if the initial code has errors.
+In contrast, NLSymbol starts with a natural language outline to clarify the problem before writing the code, which can enhances the likelihood of successful implementation.
+These two formats leverage both reasoning forms to improve problem-solving effectiveness.
+The optimal choice among these approaches varies significantly across problem types — some problems benefit from the precision of symbolic reasoning, while others require the flexibility of natural language decomposition \citep{linc, pot2023, don't-trust-verify}.

-Given the varying nature of problems, we propose \textit{INC-Math}.
-Before using a specific approach to derive the final answer, INC-Math allows the model to first analyze the problem and decide which reasoning approach to apply among CoT, PAL, CodeNL and NLCode, before using the selected approach to write a solution.
+This observation motivates \ours, a meta-selection framework that analyzes each problem's characteristics to determine the most suitable reasoning approach.
+As illustrated in Figure~\ref{fig:metamath}, before using a specific approach to derive the final answer, \ours uses a meta-selection module to first analyze the problem and decide which reasoning approach to apply among NL, SL, SymbolNL and NLSymbol, before using the selected approach to generate a solution.